alejandrogm/voicebunnyspeedy/README.md

 With this plugin you can create a VoiceBunny Speedy test using WordPress.

-## How to install and active the plugin
+## How to install and activate the plugin

 1. Clone this repository in the /wp-content/plugins/ folder in your WordPress installation
 2. Activate the plugin from your WordPress dashboard